Battle of Ammunition Hill: The battle

 A decision was taken by the Israeli Jerusalem Command, under General Uzi Narkis, to forgo an aerial attack on the hill due to its proximity to civilian areas.
 Instead an artillery barrage was to be focused on the police post, followed by a ground attack using an enlarged paratroop company.

 The size of the Israeli assault force was based on incorrect intelligence, which detailed the hill as being defended by a single platoon.
 When the ground assault began, the police academy was discovered to be empty of Jordanian troops, as they had taken shelter from the barrage in the bunker system of the hill, thereby enlarging the force defending the hill to one equal in size to the assault force rather than 1/3 of its size, as had been anticipated by Israeli Central Command.

 The fighting at the police academy and Ammunition Hill began on June 6, 1967, at 2:30 AM.
 The task of capturing the hill was given to the Israeli 3rd Company of the 66th Battalion, of the 55th Paratroopers Brigade, and during the battle, a force of the 2nd Company joined the fighting.
 The battle ended at 6:30 AM, although Israeli troops remained in the trenches due to sniper fire from Givat HaMivtar until the Harel Brigade overran that outpost in the afternoon.
-Thirty-six Israeli soldiers and 71 Jordanians were killed in the fighting.
+36 Israeli soldiers and 71 Jordanians were killed in the fighting.

 Ten of the soldiers who fought in this battle were given citations by the Israeli Chief of General Staff.
 The commander of the Paratroopers Brigade was Mordechai Gur.
 The commander of the 66th Battalion was Yossi Yafe.

 Memorial site

 In 1975, a memorial site and museum were inaugurated on the hill, preserving a part of the old post and opening a museum in the bunker.
 In addition, 182 olive trees were planted on the hill, commemorating the 182 Israeli soldiers who died in the battle for Jerusalem during the Six-Day War.
 In 1987, the site was declared a national memorial site.
-The main ceremony on Yom Yerushalayim (Jerusalem Day) is held here.
+The main ceremony on Jerusalem Day is held here.

-In April 2019, Israel honoured Indian army Lieutenant General J. F. R. Jacob with a commemorative plaque on the Ammunition Hill Wall of Honour.
+In April 2019, Israel honoured Lieutenant General J. F. R. Jacob of the Indian Army with a commemorative plaque on the Ammunition Hill Wall of Honour.

 An estimated 200,000 visitors tour the site each year, including 80,000 soldiers.
 Ammunition Hill is also the main induction center for IDF paratroopers.